AdobeDocs/analytics.en/help/implement/vars/plugins/getpageloadtime.md

 # Adobe plug-in: getPageLoadTime

-## Plugin Purpose

-### What does this plug-in do?

-The getPageLoadTime plug-in uses the JavaScript performance object to allow you to measure the amount of time a page takes to completely load.
+The `getPageLoadTime` plug-in uses the JavaScript performance object to allow you to measure the amount of time a page takes to completely load.
+Adobe recommends using this plug-in if you want to measure how long pages take to load.

-### Why should I use this plug-in?

-You should use the getPageLoadTime plug-in if you want to measure how long your web pages take to load.

-### Why shouldn't I use this plug-in?

-You won't need to use the getPageLoadTime plug-in if you don't need/want to track how long your pages take to load.

-## Prerequisites

-You must have AppMeasurement (i.e. the base Adobe Analytics Code) and the p_fo Plugin, along with the performanceWriteFull, performanceWritePart, performanceCheck, and performanceRead helper functions (included in the Code to Deploy section below), to run the getPageLoadTime plug-in

-## How to Deploy

-You may use one of the following three methods to deploy the getPageLoadTime plug-in.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.

 ## Install the plug-in using the Adobe Experience Platform Launch extension